 Research to inform current collaborative projects includes reading 'In Praise of Shadows' - Junichiro Tanizaki & SQUARE CIRCLE TRIANGLE - Bruno Munari

-As well as... walking between high and low water on the North-Northumberland coastline, projecting imagey onto rock faces at night.
+As well as... walking between high and low water on the North-Northumberland coastline, projecting imagery onto rock faces and the sea at night.

-Developing apparatus in the studio to suspend substrates from for possible install and projection sites.
+Developing apparatus in the studio to suspend substrates from - which maybe utilised in outdoor projection locations.

 Working with Laser cut-etching material, made at Northern Print during 2018 - such as mirrorred film, suspending kinnetic assemblages of said material.